shyanyong/tp/docs/UserGuide.md

 # BayMeds User Guide

 BayMeds v.2103 is a **desktop application for managing your medications**.
-While it has a GUI, most of the user interactions happen using a CLI (Command Line Interface).
+While it has a GUI (Graphical User Interface), most of the user interactions happen using a CLI (Command Line Interface).
 If you can type fast, BayMeds can get your contact management tasks done faster than traditional GUI apps.

 <!-- * Table of Contents -->
 <page-nav-print />